exuperian/RedPitayaTutorials/Tutorials/SETUP_Compiling/README.md

 ![Right clicking the design](img_GenerateOutputProducts.png)

 Leave everything as default.
 You should see *Synthesis Options* is set to *Out of context per IP*.
 This means that if you later change the design and recompile, Vivado will be clever and only compile the bits you changed, saving time.
+Press *Generate*.
 When it finishes you'll get a dialog box about "Out-of-context module runs", just click *OK*:

 ![Dialog box saying Out-of-context module runs were launched for generating output products.](img_OOCDialogBox.png)

-Now right-click again and choose *Generate HDL Wrapper*:
+Now right-click again and choose *Create HDL Wrapper*:

 ![Right clicking the design](img_CreateHDLWrapper.png)